National Driver Register: Checks for problem drivers

 When a person applies for a driver's license, either as a new applicant or as a renewing applicant in a participating state, the state MVA must check if the name is on the NDR's Problem Driver Pointer System (PDPS) (as required by federal regulation—see 23 CFR 1327.5(b)(1)).
 If a person has been reported to the NDR by any state as a "problem driver", the prospective licensing state must investigate the driver's history from the state that added the NDR record.
 Depending on the results of the investigation and the state's own laws, the prospective licensing state may be required to deny the license.
 Thus, this "PDPS check" enables the state MVAs to prevent someone with a suspended or revoked driver's license in one state from obtaining a driver's license in another state.
 On March, 29th, 2021 the California DMV declined to renew a California DL for a California resident of 32 years based upon and NDR PDPS flag created by the state of MA for a $50 parking ticket levied in 1989 and a $40 late fee.
-A driver in Washington State nearly had their license revoked due to a PDPS flag created by the Ohio BMV for an apaid $24 fee from 1998.
+A driver in Washington State nearly had their license revoked due to a PDPS flag created by the Ohio BMV for an unpaid $24 fee from 1998.
 The Ohio BMV generated a new Ohio DL for the Washington resident in order to suspend it and report it to the NDR.
 The PDPS check also makes it harder for a person to obtain more than one driver's license at any one time.

 Not all records on the NDR are correct.
 Some may have been added in the past incorrectly for misdemeanor violations, such as not returning license plates in New York state.
 Some records may identify the wrong driver.
 Some records for specific convictions may have met data retention requirements and are eligible for deletion.
 A driver must contact the state that added the record to have that state delete an incorrect record.
 To find out if you have a record on NDR PDPS, see the next section.

 The NDR may not contain all required records.
 For example, a man in Pennsylvania was convicted of driving under the influence of marijuana cigarettes and crack cocaine in 1997, and was never put on the NDR.